anthology-inc/at23-power-automate-workshop/README.md

 ---

-## Modify the input schema and test output
+## Modify the input schema and test the output
 Having created our custom connector to Anthology Student, we can now start to add the actions to invoke Anthology Student APIs.
-First, however, we need to modify the JSON schema so that we can use the input parameters in our flow and test to make sure the parameters are being property posted.
+First, however, we need to modify the JSON schema so that we can use the input parameters in our flow and test to make sure the parameters are being properly posted.

 1. Edit the flow, and then expand the `When a HTTP request is received` trigger
 2. Remove the `message` parameter from the `JSON Schema`.
-3. Add a two new properties to the `JSON Schema`: An `integer` named `studentId` and an `integer` named `documentId`.
+3. Add two new properties to the `JSON Schema`: An `integer` named `studentId` and an `integer` named `documentId`.

 ![Screenshot of the HTTP trigger dialog](screenshots/23.png)